ddev/ddev-solr/README.md

 Solr requires a Drupal-specific configset for any collection to index Drupal's content.
 (In Solr Cloud "collections" are the equivalent to "cores" in classic Solr installations.
 Actually, in a big Solr Cloud installation a collection might consist of multiple cores across all Solr Cloud nodes.)

-Starting from Search API Solr module version 4.2.1 you don't need to define collections or configsets.
+Starting from Search API Solr module version 4.2.1 you don't need to define collections or configsets so you can safely ignore the \"Create a collection\" section in this documentation .
 You simply enable the `search_api_solr_admin` submodule which is part of the [Search API Solr module](https://www.drupal.org/project/search_api_solr).
 Then you create or update your \"collections\" at any time by clicking the "Upload Configset" button on the Search API server details page or use `drush` to do this with

 ```
 ddev drush --numShards=1 search-api-solr:upload-configset SEARCH_API_SERVER_ID